haxtheweb/edtechjoker/draft-outline.md

 - Counters are silly, but they give us the fundamentals of what's involved in creating and delivering an "app".
 Now let's try our hands at one
 - These are some requirements I came up with for a project I was thinking of recently.
 As a youth hockey president, I have to manage a decent sized budget relative to how many teams we have and how much ice is.
 This serves as a great base to put our skills to use to try and solve a problem by making a very small 'app'
 - Here is the issue: https://github.com/haxtheweb/issues/issues/2359
-- For Sunday you will be expected to turn in the following:
-  - Code that is on github, building, that is named `ice-planner`
-  - drawings, white boards, visuals of what you intend to build
-  - Code that starts working and apears to meet the objectives
-  - AI can be used to help build, but must meet the following core requirements (where AI can struggle..)

 # Requirements
 - Meet the requirements of the issue